adzialocha/osc-js/README.md

 ## Features

-- UMD Module running in Node.js, Electron, Chrome Apps, your browser or any other JS environment
+- UMD Module running in Node.js, Electron, Chrome Apps, browser or any other JS environment
 - Can be used with Webpack and Browserify
 - No dependencies (except of `ws` in Node.js or similar environments)
 - Built-in *UDP*, *WebSocket* networking support as plugins
 - Special bridge plugin for easy communication between *UDP*- and *WebSocket* clients
-- Plugin API for custom networking protocols
+- Plugin API for custom network protocols
 - Featuring all [OSC 1.0 specifications](http://opensoundcontrol.org/spec-1_0)
 - OSC Address pattern matching
 - Time-critical OSC Bundles with Timetags